 ✓ Design Experience

-I feel that the term UX has grown rapidly in the digital world, many speak of how important is to have a good UX & UI when we want to obtain a positive user flow.
-For those who do not know much about the term “User Experience”, it is the overall experience that a user has when using any product.
-Such as web pages, applications, programs, stuff like an apple watch, you name it… if you think about it for a moment you’ll realize that user experience has been with us since the beginning of humanity, when men began using their gray matter and decided to experience the ways in which they can use something in the most efficient and easy way 🙃.
+The term UX has grown in the digital world, many speak of how important is to have a good UX & UI when we want to obtain a positive user flow.
+For those who do not know much about the term User Experience, it is the overall experience that a user has when using any product.
+Such as web pages, applications, programs, stuff like an apple watch, you name it.
+If you think about it for a moment you’ll realize that user experience has been with us since the beginning of humanity, when men began to use their gray matter and decided to experience the ways in which they can use something in the most efficient and easy way 🙃.

 How can we create a positive impact?